mcandre/octane/README.md

 See `octane -help` for more options.

+# ABOUT

+Octane streams ferries signals between MIDI devices, with optional transformations on the data.
+For example, the incoming pitch from one device can be shifted up or down before it arrives at another device.
+This is particularly useful when some devices have large gaps in note compatibility, or use certain pitches to indicate CC-like signals.

+By default, octane copies data from all available IN devices to all available OUT devices.
+Optional `-in`, `-out` flags can narrow the mapping.

+Octane is free and open source: fork it to introduce your own creative MIDI tweaks!

 # TIPS

 * Polling may complete faster when MIDI software such as Arturia Analog Lab is running.
 Though be careful about such software interfering with your jam sessions.